asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond: Numerical examples

-In Figure \ref{fig:swe-gamma}, the increase in the iterations is due to the clustering of the circulant eigenvalues close to the imaginary axis shown in Figure \ref{fig:circulant-eigenvalues}.
+In Fig. \ref{fig:swe-gamma}, the increase in the iterations is due to the clustering of the circulant eigenvalues close to the imaginary axis shown in Fig. \ref{fig:circulant-eigenvalues}.
 For small window lengths the blocks for meshes 5, 6, and 7 only require a single iteration to reach the required tolerance versus two for the serial-in-time block, which contributes significantly to the improved speedups for higher resolutions.
 This lower iteration count is achieved because, although the block coefficients are less favourable in the complex-valued case, we do not require a very tight tolerance.
 The major error in the preconditioner is the averaging error, discussed below, which means that as long as the error from the inexact block solves is below the averaging error there is no further gain in the convergence of the all-at-once system from solving the blocks to a tighter tolerance.

-In Figure \ref{fig:swe-omega} the number of linear all-at-once iterations across all Newton steps per window \(M_p\) is plotted against the total window duration \(T = N_{t}\Delta t\).
-We see that the data for the different resolutions collapse onto each other and, after an initial plateau at \(M_{p}=2\), the number of all-at-once iterations scales close to linearly with \(T\).
+In Fig. \ref{fig:swe-omega} the number of linear all-at-once iterations across all Newton steps per window \(m_p\) is plotted against the total window duration \(T = N_{t}\Delta t\).
+We see that the data for the different resolutions collapse onto each other and, after an initial plateau at \(m_{p}=2\), the number of all-at-once iterations scales close to linearly with \(T\).
 This is consistent with a convergence rate scaling of \(\kappa N_{t}\Delta t\) for the averaged preconditioner \citep{caklovic_paradiag_2023}, assuming that the Lipschitz constant \(\kappa\) is a function of the underlying continuous problem and so is essentially constant with resolution.
-This scaling is the major reason why the maximum speedup increases with mesh resolution in Figure \ref{fig:swe-strong-scaling}: \(\Delta t\) decreases with \(\Delta x\) to maintain a constant CFL so for the same \(N_{t}\) the higher resolution meshes have better convergence rates of the all-at-once system.\footnote{We note that, even at the highest resolution, our results are coarser than the temporal resolution \(\Delta t=30s\) in the original article \citep{galewsky2004initial}.
+This scaling is the primary reason why the maximum speedup increases with mesh resolution in Fig. \ref{fig:swe-strong-scaling}: in order to balance spatial and temporal errors, \(\Delta t\) is decreased proportionally to \(\Delta x\) to maintain a constant CFL, so for the same \(N_{t}\) the higher resolution meshes have better convergence rates of the all-at-once system.\footnote{We note that, even at the highest resolution, our results are coarser than the temporal resolution \(\Delta t=30s\) in the original article \citep{galewsky2004initial}.
 The improved speedup seen is a product of the convergence behaviour of the averaged preconditioner rather than of the ``over-resolution'' phenomena identified in \citet{gotschel2020twelve}.}

 Next we investigate the effectiveness of weak scaling in both time and space.
 Previously we were interested in decreasing the wallclock time at a particular resolution.
 Now we are interested in solving to a fixed final time and increasing the spatial and temporal resolution simultaneously without increasing the wallclock time.
 This represents the situation where we would like to provide a more accurate forecast of a particular length at a particular delivery frequency.